 These materials separate the layers in this type of PCB.
 Multi-layer PCBs are compact-sized and provide space and weight.
 Multi-layer PCBs are commonly used due to their flexibility.
 These circuit boards are very useful in high-speed circuits.
 They give more space for conductor power and pattern.

 The substrate material between these boards offers protection.
 This prevents the components from any form of burning.
 The extra layers in multilayer boards prevent electromagnetic interference.

-A single-layer circuit board features a layer of a substrate.
+A single-layer simple printed circuit board features a layer of a substrate.
 The substrate of a PCB is also the base material.
 A Single-layer PCB is also known as a single sided PCB.
 This is because a layer of conducting material coats one side of this board.
 PCB manufacturers use copper to cover the layer of this PCB.
 Copper is ideal for this use since it is a good conductor of electricity.